Mariners vs. Rangers Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has recorded 56 hits with 12 doubles, a triple, 10 home runs and 17 walks.
-He has driven in 31 runs with 11 stolen bases.
+- Julio Rodriguez has put up 57 hits with 12 doubles, a triple, 10 home runs and 17 walks.
+He has driven in 32 runs with 12 stolen bases.

 Rodríguez Recent Games